syncfusion-content/fileformat-docs/File-Formats/XlsIO/NuGet-Packages-Required.md

 ---
 title: NuGet Packages for XlsIO | Syncfusion
-description: NuGet Packages for XlsIO library
+description: This section illustrates the NuGet packages required to use Syncfusion Excel library (Essential XlsIO) in various platforms and frameworks.
 platform: file-formats
 control: XlsIO
 documentation: UG